tin2tin/Sequence_Editing/README.md

 # Sequence_Editing
-A Sequence Editing workspace for Blender with add-ons included.
+A Sequence Editing workspace for Blender with add-ons included.For Blender 2.80-2.91(2.92 will not work)

 # Screenshot